SAP-samples/teched2023-AD266/exercises/ex5/README.md

    ```
    ![](images/05_01_02.png)

-## Exercise 5.2 Creating a destination service instance
+## 5.2 Creating a destination service instance

-1. Navigate to the `Service Marketplace` in your BTP Trial account cockpit and find the `Destination` service and click on it.
+Navigate to the `Service Marketplace` in your BTP Trial account cockpit and find the `Destination` service and click on it.

    ![](images/05_02.png)

-2. Click on `Create` to create a new instance of the service.

-3. Enter an `Instance Name` of your choice, everything else can be left as default.
+- [ ] Click on `Create` to create a new instance of the service.
+Enter an `Instance Name` of your choice, everything else can be left as default.
 Click on `Create` to create the instance.

    ![img.png](images/05_03.png)

-4.The created instance will be listed in the `Instances and Subscriptions` tab.
+The created instance will be listed in the `Instances and Subscriptions` tab.

   ![img.png](images/05_04.png)

-## Exercise 5.3 Adjusting the deployment descriptor - manifest.yml
+## 5.3 Adjusting the deployment descriptor - manifest.yml

-1. In your project's root folder, open the `manifest.yml` file and edit the following lines and save the changes:
+- [ ] Open the [`manifest.yml`](../../manifest.yml) file and edit the following lines and save the changes:

    ```diff
    -#  services: